-It is quite obvious that statements and their connectives on the one hand, and sets and set connectives on the other hand behave somewhat analogously.
-The English mathematician George Boole (1815-1864) made this idea precise by describing what he called "algebra of logic".
+Statements and their logic connectives on the one hand, and sets and set connectives on the other hand behave somewhat analogously.
+The English mathematician George Boole (1815-1864) made this idea precise by describing what he called "algebra of logic"[1].
 Today we use the name "Boolean Algebra" in his honor instead.
-The axioms below were first formulated by the American mathematician Edward V. Huntington1 (1874-1952):
+The axioms below were first formulated [2] by the American mathematician Edward V. Huntington (1874-1952).

-A Boolean Algebra is a set \mathcal{B} together with two "connectives" \sqcap and \sqcup satisfying the following properties:
+A Boolean Algebra is a set $\mathcal{B}$ together with two "connectives" $\sqcap$ and $\sqcup$ satisfying the following properties: